SystemCraftsman/rust-operator-plugins/README.md

 > WARNING: **Just hold on before sharing this repo publicly!
-This will be announced on social media and YouTube soon!**
+This will be announced on social media and YouTube soon!
+Thanks for your patience:)**

 # Rust Operator SDK Plugin